Human Action Co-occurrence in Lifestyle Vlogs using Graph Link Prediction: Conclusion

 \section{Conclusion}

-In this paper, we addressed the task of detecting co-occurring human actions in online videos.
-We explored the genre of lifestyle vlogs and constructed {\sc ACE}, a new dataset of $\sim$12k pairs of visual actions and their corresponding video clips.
-We described and evaluated models that leverage textual, visual, multi-modal, and graph information.

-We built {\sc ACE} and action co-occurrence identification models to address the task of capturing human action relations, which in turn can lead to progress towards the broader goal of action understanding.
+In this paper, we addressed the task of learning human action representations from co-occurring human actions in videos.
+We explored the genre of lifestyle vlogs and constructed \textsc{Co-Act}, a new dataset of \(\sim\)12k pairs of visual actions and their corresponding clips.
+We evaluated models that leverage textual, visual, multi-modal, and graph information.
+We built \textsc{Co-Act} and action co-occurrence identification models to capture human action relations, which leads to progress towards the goal of action understanding.
 We are the first to address this problem and to use graph representations in this setting.
-We show that graph representations are useful for our task and capture novel and relevant information about human actions, across diverse domains, which complements the representations learned from the current language and visual models.
-The {\sc ACE} dataset and the code introduced in this paper are publicly available at \url{https://github.com/MichiganNLP/vlog_action_co-occurrence}.
+We showed that graph representations are useful for our task, capture information about human actions across diverse domains, and complement the representations learned from current language and visual models.
+The \textsc{Co-Act} dataset and code are available at {\url{{https://github.com/MichiganNLP/ vlog_action_co-occurrence}}.